 To trim a clip, click-and-drag the start or end points of the clip.
 The start and end points are the beginning and ending edges of the clip.

-- To trim the beginning, click-and-drag the start point to the left
+- To trim the beginning of a clip, click-and-drag the left edge to the right.

-- To trim the end, click-and-drag the end point to the right.
+- To trim the end of a clip, click-and-drag the right edge to the left.

 The portions that are trimmed out can be retrieved at any time by extending the clip back out.
 A red line at the start or end point of the clip in the Timeline will indicate its maximum length, beyond which the clip can’t extend.